 - Effective from July 30 2021, the geographical scope under the BUD Fund has been extended in phases to cover all economies with which Hong Kong has signed FTAs and/or Investment Promotion and Protection Agreements (IPPAs).

 - Effective from November 7 2022, the cumulative funding ceiling per enterprise is increased from $6 million to $7 million and the maximum number of approved projects per enterprise has been increased from 60 to 70.

-All non-listed enterprises registered in Hong Kong under the Business Registration Ordinance (Chapter 310) with substantive business operations in Hong Kong are eligible to apply, irrespective of whether they belong to the manufacturing or service sector or whether they already have any business operations in the Mainland and the FTA economics.
+All non-listed enterprises registered in Hong Kong under the Business Registration Ordinance (Chapter 310) with substantive business operations in Hong Kong are eligible to apply, irrespective of whether they belong to the manufacturing or service sector or whether they already have any business operations in the Mainland, FTA or IPPA economies.

 Funding will be provided on a matching basis, i.e. the Government will cover a maximum of 50% of the total approved project cost and the enterprise has to contribute no less than 50% of the total project cost in cash.
-During the tenure of the BUD Fund, each enterprise may obtain funding for a maximum of twenty approved projects and the total cumulative funding amount is $4,000,000 under the “Mainland Programme” and the “FTA Programme”.
+During the tenure of the BUD Fund, each enterprise may obtain funding for a maximum of seventy approved projects and the total cumulative funding amount is $7,000,000 under BUD Fund.

-Any projects that assist individual Hong Kong enterprises in exploring and developing the Mainland and FTA economics markets through developing brands, upgrading and restructuring operations and promoting sales are eligible.
+Projects that assist individual Hong Kong enterprises in exploring and developing the Mainland, FTA or IPPA markets through developing brands, upgrading and restructuring operations and promoting sales are eligible.

 Each funded project should be completed within 24 months.